MBilalQureshi/Cosmos-beauty-pp4/README.md

     - Finally an option to cancel the order.
 Modal to cancel order will appear to ask the user if he/she is sure to cancel the order.
     - If there is only one product and user click remove, the cancel order modal will appear instead of just removing one item.
 Removing one and only item is equal to cancelling order.

+**NOTE** On real world application, there is no such thing as updating quantity once order is placed as per my understanding, updating quantity has therfore no effect on actual stocks inside Products table.
+Every action on this page has impact only on Confirmed order details and User Bill tables.
+The purpose of this page is only to show **Read, Update and delete**.
+My intenstions are to disable 'update', 'remove' options in future and give the user the option to cancel order only via E-mail.

 ### Wishlist
 ![Wishlist](docs/readme_images/features/wishlist.png)
 - Wishlist contains the items of user which he/she added to wishlist.